 TCAS II Version 7.1

-While TCAS II is not an integral component in the ADS-B systems on-board aircraft, the two systems are very closely linked.
-TCAS involves communication between all aircraft equipped with an appropriate transponder.
-Each TCAS-equipped aircraft interrogates all other aircraft in a determined range about their position (via the 1030 MHz radio frequency), and all other aircraft reply to those interrogations (via 1090 MHz).
+Although a traffic alert and collision avoidance system (TCAS II) is not an integral component in the ADS-B systems on-board aircraft, the two systems are closely linked.
+Created to reduce the possibility of mid-air collisions, TCAS involves communication among all aircraft equipped with an appropriate transponder.
+Each TCAS-equipped aircraft interrogates all other similarly equipped aircraft in a determined range about their position (via the 1030 MHz radio frequency), and all other aircraft reply to those interrogations (via 1090 MHz).

-If a TCAS II system is installed in an aircraft to be fit with ADS-B equipment, the TCAS system will send a "message" to the ADS-B equipment telling the ADS-B system that the TCAS II system is "Installed and Operational."
+If a TCAS II system is installed in an aircraft that will eventually be outfitted with ADS-B equipment, the TCAS system will send a message to the ADS-B equipment telling the ADS-B system that the TCAS II system is installed and operational.

-TCAS version 7.1 will be offered as an upgrade by all of the major TCAS manufacturers, and also makes two important safety enhancements.
-Version 7.1 changes the current TCAS II aural warning from "Adjust Vertical Speed, Adjust" to "Level Off, Level Off."
+All major TCAS manufacturers offer an upgrade to TCAS version 7.1, which makes two important safety enhancements.
+Version 7.1 changes the current TCAS II audio warning from "Adjust Vertical Speed, Adjust" to "Level Off, Level Off."
 It also corrects missed and late TCAS reversals.
-TCAS reversals were introduced in TCAS version 7.0 to adapt to changing situations where the original sense had clearly become the wrong thing to do, in particular the situation when one of the pilots decides not to follow the Resolution Advisory (RA), or is instructed by ATC to perform a particular maneuver.
-The solution in Change 7.1 introduces improvements to the current reversal logic to address late issuance of reversal RAs and potential failures to initiate reversal RAs.
+TCAS reversals were introduced in TCAS version 7.0 to adapt to changing situations where the original sense had clearly become the wrong thing to do; for instance, when one of the pilots decides not to follow the Resolution Advisory (RA) or is instructed by ATC to perform a particular maneuver.
+7.1 introduces improvements to the current reversal logic to address late issuance of reversal RAs and potential failures to initiate reversal RAs.

-The enhancements introduced in TCAS version 7.1 proved to be significant enough to warrant mandates by both the International Civil Aviation Organization (ICAO), and the European Aviation Safety Agency.
-ICAO has mandated TCAS version 7.1 by January 1, 2014 for forward fit aircraft, and January 1, 2017 for retrofit aircraft.
-EASA has stepped their time-table up by comparison with forward fit aircraft due by March 1, 2012, and retrofit aircraft by December 1, 2015.
+The enhancements introduced in TCAS version 7.1 proved to be significant enough to warrant mandates by both ICAO and the EASA.
+According to the ICAO, all new-production aircraft had to have been upgraded to TCAS version 7.1 by January 1, 2014, and all retrofit aircraft by January 1, 2017.
+EASA required upgrades for forward-fit aircraft by March 1, 2012, and retrofit aircraft by December 1, 2015.

 ( Return to top )